Ellis Well Drilling – Grant Information

 The applicant may provide such details after the works have been completed provided a prior inspection has taken place.

-Approved Cost:
+Approved Cost

 The approved cost, the amount on the basis of which the amount of the grant is calculated, is determined by the local authority.
 It is an estimate of the reasonable cost of qualifying works.
 The applicant must pay the contractor in full for the works carried out and then forward their claim form with all relevant invoices, receipts & water test results to have the grant payment applied to their account.